Chemical Restraint Is Still Rampant. The New Aged Care Act Won’t Change That.

 Just like the old regulations, the new Act states that restrictive practices should be used only as a last resort, that informed consent must be obtained before psychotropic medications are prescribed, and that well-documented alternative strategies should be attempted first.

 These can include gentle activities that focus on providing sensory stimulation, enhancing mood, and promoting social interaction.
-Personalised care strategies tailored to individual preferences have been found to be particularly effective.

 But when staff are responsible for around twenty residents per ward, finding one-on-one time to implement individualised strategies can be challenging.
 Lack of staff training is also an issue, as neither the new Act, nor its predecessor, requires people working in aged care homes to have any dementia-specific training.